keptn/keptn.github.io/content/docs/develop/how_to/monitoring/dynatrace/sli_provider/index.md

 keptn add-resource --project=sockshop --stage=hardening --service=carts --resource=sli-config-dynatrace.yaml --resourceUri=dynatrace/sli.yaml
 ```

 **Note:** The add-resource command can be used to store a configuration on project-, stage-, or service-level.
-In the context of an SLI configuration, Keptn first uses SLI configuration stored on the service-level, then on the stage-level, and finally Keptn uses SLI configuration stored on the project-level.
+Please see [here](../../../quality_gates/sli/#add-sli-configuration-to-service-stage-or-project) an example of SLI configurations on different places.

 **Example for custom SLIs:**

-If you want to add your custom SLIs, take a look at the following example which can be used as a template for your own SLIs:
+If you want to add your custom SLIs, take a look at the following example, which can be used as a template for your SLIs:

 ```yaml
 ---